gamache/hyperresource/README.md

 ## Extending Data Types

-If an API is returning data type information as part of the response -- and it really should be -- then we can assign those data types to ruby classes so that they can be extended.
+If an API is returning data type information as part of the response, then we can assign those data types to ruby classes so that they can be extended.

 For example, in our hypothetical Example API above, a user object is